-In all of this, I see -- you know, someone 3 4 had said about -- we have been stripped of our humanity, all of us; right?
-In order for a non-Indigenous person to 5 6 hate us, somewhere along the way, they've been stripped of their humanity.
+1 people, in a way, they helped me find my voice.
+So, I'm 2 helping them and they're helping me.
+3 In all of this, I see you know, someone 4 had said about we have been stripped of our humanity, 5 all of us; right?
+In order for a non-Indigenous person to 6 hate us, somewhere along the way, they've been stripped of 7 their humanity.
 They've been shut down.
-How can you hate 7 -- how can you throw a trailer hitch at someone if your 8 9 humanity hasn't been lost somewhere along the way?
-What have you been taught?
-And so, I think how do we all come 10 back to our hearts and back to our humanity.
-So, whatever 11 -- any programs that can help us do that, can we get 12 funding for that?
-13

-I think that's everything.
+How can you hate 8 how can you throw a trailer hitch at someone if your 9 humanity hasn't been lost somewhere along the way?
+What 10 have you been taught?
+And so, I think how do we all come 11 back to our hearts and back to our humanity.
+So, whatever 12 any programs that can help us do that, can we get 13 funding for that?
+14 I think that's everything.
 Thank you.
-And, besides all the recommendations, those are beautiful, I would say -- and everything she said.
+And, 15 besides all the recommendations, those are beautiful, I 16 would say and everything she said.
 Thank you.

-17 MS. MEREDITH PORTER: Kim, do you have any18 comments that you wanted to share?

-MS. KIM RUSSEL: Hello.
-I'll just make it very brief.
-When I first met Anni, when we were friends, she was very quiet and very meek, and I had to tell her girlfriend at the time to just shut up for a minute so Anni could speak once in a while.

-And, when we got together and she told me her story, she trusted me enough to tell me her story, I was completely shocked and -- but there's -- thank God she did, because when we went through our challenges, I felt in my heart that I didn't want to be a person who let her down.
+17 MS. MEREDITH PORTER: Kim, do you have any 18 comments that you wanted to share?
+19 MS. KIM RUSSEL: Hello.
+I'll just make it 20 very brief.
+When I first met Anni, when we were friends, 21 she was very quiet and very meek, and I had to tell her 22 girlfriend at the time to just shut up for a minute so Anni 23 could speak once in a while.
+24 And, when we got together and she told me 25 her story, she trusted me enough to tell me her story, I was completely shocked and -- but there's -- thank God she did, because when we went through our challenges, I felt in my heart that I didn't want to be a person who let her down.
 If she had come through this travesty of a background and -- where nobody showed her love, not even her father, you know, very rarely, and -- I wanted to be that person.

-8 And, in our most challenging time, we 9 actually read a book called Return to Love by Marianne 10 Williamson.
-And, in that book, it talks about a holy 11 relationship and that being where you both come together to 12 heal, and then when you've moved through your healing 13 journey, you go out into the world and you try and help 14 others to heal.
+And, in our most challenging time, we actually read a book called Return to Love by Marianne Williamson.
+And, in that book, it talks about a holy relationship and that being where you both come together to heal, and then when you've moved through your healing journey, you go out into the world and you try and help others to heal.

-15 And, that's, kind of, been our mandate to work through.
-And, I've seen Anni just struggle and work 16 17 her hardest to undo what she learned about herself and move 18 through her shame.
+And, that's, kind of, been our mandate to work through.
+And, I've seen Anni just struggle and work her hardest to undo what she learned about herself and move through her shame.
 And, one amazing thing to me was, for a person who hadn't been shown much love, how loving she is.
-19 And, you'll hear so many people, my family, my friends will 20 say like, what a heart -- a huge heart she has and they can 21 feel it in her.
+And, you'll hear so many people, my family, my friends will say like, what a heart -- a huge heart she has and they can feel it in her.
 And, that's what I felt.

-22 me and my family the greatest gift.
+So, I feel honoured to be here, I feel honoured to have witnessed your journey, to be by your side.
+And, I also want to acknowledge Stella for bringing me and my family the greatest gift.
 That's it.
-1 And, if I would say, my recommendation is 2 that I think we need -- there is something about having the 3 history in books, but I don't think that instils empathy.
-4 So, if there can somehow be some empathy education, whether 5 6 that's showing videos of, you know, people telling their story, if they're willing to have those presented, or if 7 they would be willing to share their stories personally, 8 9 because I have seen how it's changed -- it changed me to know the truth, and its changed people once they've heard 10 Anni's story.
-And, reading the TRC was one thing, but 11 having somebody there really embodying that experience was 12 moving, and life changing and inspiring.
-So, that's my two 13 bits.
-Thank you.
-14

-So, I feel honoured to be here, I feel honoured to have witnessed your journey, to be by your side.
-And, I also want to acknowledge Stella for bringing
+1